 Principle Adverse Impact Considered for Investments: Explanation: GHG Emissions Scope 1 & 2 and carbon footprint This is undertaken via monitoring of the carbon benchmark and we confirm that during the reporting period that the portfolio performed better than the benchmark and in line with our overall commitment.
-Fossil Fuel Sector Exposure Share of investments in companies active in the fossil fuel sector 13.22% This figure represents companies that derive any revenues from exploration, mining, extraction, production, processing, storage, refining or distribution, including transportation, storage and trade, of fossil fuels.
+Fossil Fuel Sector Exposure Share of investments in companies active in the fossil fuel sector 3.42% This figure represents companies that derive any revenues from exploration, mining, extraction, production, processing, storage, refining or distribution, including transportation, storage and trade, of fossil fuels.
 It is not indicative of how active a company is in the fossil fuel sector in terms of percentage revenue, for which this fund deploys maximum revenue threshold criteria to actively minimise exposure to fossil fuels.
-Board Gender Diversity Average ratio of female to male board members in investee companies expressed as a percentage 66.78% Exclusions: UN Global compact, controversial weapons, defence, nuclear energy & weapons, coal, other fossil fuel, oil and gas exploration, production and associated activities, tobacco and gambling We confirm that screening in line with our approach documents has been undertaken during the reporting period have taken action.
-For the fund holdings during the reporting period, we held over 116 engagement meetings over 2022, of these over 28 were priority meetings.
+Exclusions: UN Global compact, defence, coal, oil exploration productions and associated activities, nuclear weapons and tobacco We confirm that screening in line with our approach documents has been undertaken during the reporting period